STARTING POINT: An idea

 GADPTRA – Generic Animal Drug and Patent Term Restoration Act

 After an approved brand name animal drug has been on the market for a specific number of years, another drug sponsor can start the approval process for a generic copy.
+(The approved brand name animal drug is also called the “reference-listed new animal drug product” or the “pioneer” animal drug.)
 Rather than the full New Animal Drug Application process that a brand name animal drug goes through, a generic animal drug goes through the Abbreviated New Animal Drug Application (ANADA) process.
-The process is called “abbreviated” because the drug sponsor doesn't have to conduct new safety and effectiveness studies with the generic animal drug.
+The process is “abbreviated” because the drug sponsor doesn't have to conduct new safety and effectiveness studies with the generic animal drug.
 The Generic Animal Drug and Patent Term Restoration Act (GADPTRA) established the approval process for generic animal drugs in 1988.

 For CVM to approve a generic animal drug, the information in the ANADA must show that the generic copy has the same quality, performance, and intended uses as the approved brand name drug.
 The drug sponsor must prove to CVM that the generic copy is the same as the approved brand name animal drug in: